lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 This construct was necessary because a deposit could “temporary disappear” between the Execution Layer and the Consensus Layer for several hours or even days.
 The oracle didn’t see these funds, but the protocol had to account for them in `totalPooledEther`.

-**Proposed:** Pectra ([EIP-6110](https://eips.ethereum.org/EIPS/eip-6110)) eliminates this problem.
+**Proposed:** [EIP-6110](https://eips.ethereum.org/EIPS/eip-6110), introduced in Pectra Hard Fork,  eliminates this problem.
 Deposits from the Execution Layer enter the Consensus Layer pending queue in the same block:

 > “Validator deposits list supplied in a block is obtained by parsing deposit contract log events emitted by each deposit transaction included in a given block.” — [EIP-6110](https://eips.ethereum.org/EIPS/eip-6110)

 The oracle always sees the complete picture: active validators in `clValidatorsBalance`, pending deposits in `clPendingBalance`.
-Transient balance is no longer needed — this simplifies the system and eliminates a potential source of discrepancies between the actual CL state and protocol data.
+Transient balance is no longer needed — this simplifies the system and eliminates a potential source of discrepancies between the actual CL state and protocol data on EL.

 ### Deposit Tracking